GDPR-Compliant AI Applications: Private EU Inference with RAG (Architecture Guide)

 Managed services (Pinecone, Weaviate Cloud) simplify operations but require careful evaluation of their data processing agreements and hosting locations.
 Self-hosted solutions (Qdrant, pgvector) provide maximum control but require operational capacity.

 For most compliance-focused use cases, self-hosted Qdrant or pgvector in EU infrastructure provides the clearest compliance path.
+See our Qwen RAG guide for implementation examples.

 Embedding models and privacy considerations